Enot4695/enot4695.mogo/README.md

 # enot4695.mogo
-This is a portfolio project, the layout is from https://freebiesbug.com/psd-freebies/website-template/
+This is a portfolio project, the PSD is from https://freebiesbug.com/psd-freebies/website-template/